timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 15-FLOOD CONTROL/CHAPTER 15-FLOOD CONTROL.md

 ### §701n–2.
 Monthly report to Congress
 * In fiscal year 2018, and each fiscal year thereafter, the Chief of Engineers of the U.S. Army Corps of Engineers shall transmit to the Congress, after reasonable opportunity for comment, but without change, by the Assistant Secretary of the Army for Civil Works, a monthly report, the first of which shall be transmitted to Congress not later than 2 days after the date of enactment of this subdivision [subdiv.
 1 of div.
 B of Pub.
 L. 115–123] and monthly thereafter, which includes detailed estimates of damages to each Corps of Engineers project, caused by natural disasters or otherwise.

+### §701n–3.
+Permanent measures to reduce emergency flood fighting needs for communities subject to repetitive flooding
+#### (a) Definitions
+* In this section:

+* #### (1) Affected community
+  * The term "affected community" means a legally constituted public body (as that term is used in section 1962d–5b(b) of title 42)—

+    * (A) with jurisdiction over an area that has been subject to flooding in two or more events in any 10-year period; and

+    * (B) that has received emergency flood-fighting assistance, including construction of temporary barriers by the Secretary, under section 701n of this title with respect to such flood events.

+* #### (2) Natural feature; nature-based feature
+  * The terms "natural feature" and "nature-based feature" have the meanings given those terms in section 2289a of this title.

+#### (b) Program
+* #### (1) In general
+  * The Secretary is authorized to carry out a program to study, design, and construct water resources development projects through measures involving, among other things, strengthening, raising, extending, realigning, or otherwise modifying existing flood control works, designing new works, and incorporating natural features, nature-based features, or nonstructural features, as appropriate to provide flood and coastal storm risk management to affected communities.

+* #### (2) Considerations
+  * In carrying out paragraph (1), the Secretary shall, to the maximum extent practical, review and, where appropriate, incorporate natural features or nature-based features, or a combination of such features and nonstructural features, that avoid or reduce at least 50 percent of flood or storm damages in one or more of the alternatives included in the final alternatives evaluated.

+* #### (3) Construction
+  * #### (A) In general
+    * The Secretary may carry out a project described in paragraph (1) without further congressional authorization if—

+      * (i) the Secretary determines that the project—

+        * (I) is advisable to reduce the risk of flooding for an affected community; and

+        * (II) produces benefits that are in excess of the estimated costs; and

+      * (ii) the Federal share of the cost of the construction does not exceed $17,500,000.

+  * #### (B) Specific authorization
+    * If the Federal share of the cost of a project described in paragraph (1) exceeds $17,500,000, the Secretary shall submit the project recommendation to Congress for authorization prior to construction, and shall include the project recommendation in the next annual report submitted under section 2282d of this title.

+  * #### (C) Financing
+    * #### (i) Contributions
+      * If, based on a study carried out pursuant to paragraph (1), the Secretary determines that a project described in paragraph (1) will not produce benefits greater than cost, the Secretary shall allow the affected community to pay, or provide contributions equal to, an amount sufficient to make the remaining costs of design and construction of the project equal to the estimated value of the benefits of the project.

+    * #### (ii) Effect on non-Federal share
+      * Amounts provided by an affected community under clause (i) shall be in addition to any payments or contributions the affected community is required to provide toward the remaining costs of design and construction of the project under section 2213 of this title.

+* #### (4) Ability to pay
+  * #### (A) In general
+    * Any cost-sharing agreement for a project entered into pursuant to this section shall be subject to the ability of the affected community to pay.

+  * #### (B) Determination
+    * The ability of any affected community to pay shall be determined by the Secretary in accordance with procedures established by the Secretary.

+  * #### (C) Effect of reduction
+    * Any reduction in the non-Federal share of the cost of a project described in paragraph (1) as a result of a determination under this paragraph shall not be included in the Federal share for purposes of subparagraphs (A) and (B) of paragraph (3).

 ### §701p.
 Railroad bridge alterations at Federal expense
 * On and after July 24, 1946, for authorized flood protection projects which include alterations of railroad bridges the Chief of Engineers is authorized to include at Federal expense the necessary alterations of railroad bridges and approaches in connection therewith.

 ### §701q.
 Repair and protection of highways, railroads, and utilities damaged by operation of dams or reservoir
 * Whenever the Chief of Engineers shall find that any highway, railway, or utility has been or is being damaged or destroyed by reason of the operation of any dam or reservoir project under the control of the Department of the Army, he may utilize any funds available for the construction, maintenance, or operation of the project involved for the repair, relocation, restoration, or protection of such highway, railway, or utility: _Provided_, That this section shall not apply to highways, railways, and utilities previously provided for by the Department of the Army, unless the Chief of Engineers determines that the actual damage has or will exceed that for which provision had previously been made.

+### §701q–1.
+Repair and restoration of embankments
+#### (a) In general
+* At the request of a non-Federal interest, the Secretary shall assess the cause of damage to, or the failure of, an embankment that is adjacent to the shoreline of a reservoir project owned and operated by the Secretary for which such damage or failure to the embankment has adversely affected a roadway that the Secretary has relocated for construction of the reservoir.

+#### (b) Repair and restoration activities
+* If, based on the assessment carried out under subsection (a), the Secretary determines that the cause of the damage to, or the failure of, the embankment is the direct result of the design or operation of the reservoir by the Secretary, the Secretary is authorized to participate in the repair or restoration of such embankment.

+#### (c) Authorization of appropriations
+* There is authorized to be appropriated to the Secretary $10,000,000 to carry out this section.

 ### §701r.
 Protection of highways, bridge approaches, public works, and nonprofit public services
 * The Secretary of the Army is authorized to allot from any appropriations heretofore or hereafter made for flood control, not to exceed $25,000,000 per year, for the construction, repair, restoration, and modification of emergency streambank and shoreline protection works to prevent damage to highways, bridge approaches, and public works, churches, hospitals, schools, and other nonprofit public services, when in the opinion of the Chief of Engineers such work is advisable: _Provided_, That not more than $5,000,000 shall be allotted for this purpose at any single locality from the appropriations for any one fiscal year, and if such amount is not sufficient to cover the costs included in the Federal cost share for a project, as determined by the Secretary, the non-Federal interest shall be responsible for any such costs that exceed such amount.